mshakya/metamer/README.md

 ```

-Following parameters are specific for
+Following parameters are specific for mash

 ```